 Guinness Stout Skillet Brownies with Salted Chocolate Guinness Frosting are a perfect treat for celebrating St. Patrick’s day.
 Chocolate and Beer.
 A perfect food pairing.
-This post is sponsored by Cost Plus World Market on behalf of their blog, Discover.

 There are two camps for brownies the fudgy camp and the cakey camp.
 I am in the fudgy camp when it comes to brownies.
 I love the ooey gooey goodness of a brownie with melted chocolate chips fresh out of the oven.
 I save cake like texture for cake.
 These Guinness Stout Skillet Brownies are so ridiculously fudgy. chock full of melty chocolate chips and to make them extra decadent they are topped with a dark chocolate frosting made with more Guinness Stout and big fat sea salt flakes.
 YUM